piotrmurach/tty-option/README.md

 keyword :foo do
-  required                   # by default keyword is not required arity one_or_more          # how many times to occur convert :int_list          # input can be a list of intengers validate -> { |v| v < 14 } # validation rule desc "Some foo desc"       # description for the usage display end
+  required                   # by default keyword is not required arity one_or_more          # how many times to occur convert :int_list          # input can be a list of integers validate -> { |v| v < 14 } # validation rule desc "Some foo desc"       # description for the usage display end